 PLAGIARISM.
 Presenting the work of another as one's own (i.e., without proper acknowledgement of the source).
-Typical examples include: Using another's work from print, web, or other sources without acknowledging the source; quoting from a source without citation; using facts, figures, graphs, charts or information without acknowledgement of the source; utilizing ghostwriting or pay-for-paper services.
+Typical examples include: Using another's work from print, web, or other sources without acknowledging the source; quoting from a source without citation; using facts, figures, graphs, charts or information without acknowledgement of the source; utilizing ghostwriting or pay-for-paper services; submitting another's work through online thesaurus software.

 CHEATING.
 Improper access to or use of any information or material that is not specifically condoned by the instructor for use in the academic exercise.
 Typical examples include: Copying from another student's paper or receiving unauthorized assistance during a quiz, test or examination; using books, notes or other devices (e.g., calculators, cell phones, or computers) when these are not authorized; procuring without authorization a copy of or information about an examination before the scheduled exercise; unauthorized collaboration on exams.
+This includes unauthorized actions taken on any social media platform.

 UNAUTHORIZED GROUP WORK.
 Unauthorized collaborating with others.
 Typical examples include: Working with another person or persons on any activity that is intended to be individual work, where such collaboration has not been specifically authorized by the instructor.
+This includes unauthorized actions taken on any social media platform.